All-Turtles/components/README.md

 ## Styling

 By design, there is very little styling out of the box.
 Most components come with a prefixed class name that can be overridden via props.

+## Feature requests, bug reports, or comments

+Please do not hesitate to submit a GitHub issue if you run into any trouble using this package or would like to request a feature.

 ## Running locally